 Aristotle said: “Knowing oneself is the beginning of all wisdom”.
 The more we are aware of ourselves, the better we can serve others.
 Your understanding of who you are determines your actions as you understand better why you do the things you do.

 Self-awareness is how we see ourselves, and also how we perceive others to see us.
 The last part is the external aspect and is the most difficult to properly assess.
 A useful tool in this context is the “Johari window” (Joseph Luften and Harry Ingham), focussing on aspects of your personality, known or unknown to yourself and others.
-This window can develop self awareness as it moves information from the blind quadrant into the open, making a person more self-aware.
+This window can develop self-awareness as it moves information from the blind quadrant into the open, making a person more self-aware.

 Other ways to become more self-aware is to seek honest feedback and to regularly mindfully introspect, which in fact is being curious towards oneself.
-Just like empathy, self-awareness is a prerequisite to become emotionally intelligent.
+Just like empathy, self-awareness is a prerequisite to becoming emotionally intelligent.

 Curiosity is probably the most powerful quality of emotional intelligence.